davelively14/locorum/README.md

 For deployed v0.4.3, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

+## v0.4.4 to do list
+- Fix CSV export
+  - ERR: throws a 'Server internal error' when trying to export right after executing a new search
+  - FIX: Looking for specific results?
+- Fix supervision
+  - ERR: some backends work sometimes, other times they don't
+  - FIX: Better supervision and restart

 ## v0.5 to do list
+- Allow ignore/filtering features
+  - ADD: Ignore individual searches for future results
+  - ADD: Customizable filters results displayed (i.e. don't display non-matching city), but still persist all results
+- Persist blank results
+  - ADD: Persist blank results in order to display properly
+  - ADD: Include blank results for each backend on export
+- Find something besides google for geocode
 - Fix broken Backends
   - WhitePages
 - When a backend doesn't work, let the user know that it timed out